 Gingers have a tough time, but it’s not all that bad

 Ranga, Ginger-pubes, Ginger-minger, Carrot, Rhiangutan (a personal fave), tampon-head…the list of insults that I have been subjected to over the years is never-ending.

 Life’s always been a struggle for the ginger people and there’s even the odd case of serious abuse today.
 Still, things have got a little better since the 15th century when I would have been burnt at the stake for being a witch or hunted down for my pale skin, which was believed to be a trait of the vampire.

 Sometimes it feels as though the witch hunt is far from over, but instead of trying to disguise my fiery head in a shade of blonde or brunette, I deal with my Ginger ‘disease’ by embracing it.
 You can beat the bullies if you stay ginger and proud.

 I don’t have to bleach my upper lip

 I may not have glossy, perfect tumbling brunette locks but at least I don’t have a ‘tache.

 We’re a rare breed

 The gingers are dying out.
 It’s true.
-Only 4% of the world’s population are redheaded and I am proud to be part of this exclusive group.
+Only four per cent of the world’s population are redheaded and I am proud to be part of this exclusive group.
 In the near future my people will probably become extinct, so if you think about it I am as legendary as the DoDo or a dinosaur.